 Date Written: September 7, 2020

 The Fourth Amendment exclusion doctrine is as baffling as it is ubiquitous.
-Although courts rely on it to decide defendants’ motions to suppress evidence obtained through Fourth Amendment violations every day, virtually every aspect of the doctrine is subject to fundamental disagreement and confusion.
+Although courts rely on it every day to decide Fourth Amendment violations as well as defendants’ motions to suppress evidence obtained through these violations, virtually every aspect of the doctrine is a subject of fundamental disagreement and confusion.
 When defendants file motions to suppress unlawfully obtained evidence, the government often argues that, even if a violation of the Fourth Amendment has transpired, the remedy of evidence suppression is barred because the police acted in “good faith,” meaning the officer reasonably, albeit mistakenly, believed the search or seizure was lawful.
 Judges and commentators sharply disagree about whether and which police mistakes of law are, in fact, reasonable so as to deny the application of the exclusionary rule remedy.
 They also disagree on the nature and scope of the reasonableness standard, and its impact on the very existence of the exclusionary rule as a remedy against police misconduct.

 Suggested Citation: Suggested Citation